Karmukilan-S/Condensed-matter/README.md

 # Condensed-matter
-Contains Python code for Numerical assignments and stuff
+Contains Python code for Numerical assignments of the Condensed Matter physics